The Benjamin, Cardozo's New Residence Hall

-Please Note: Only students who have already paid the initial $400 tuition deposit will be considered for housing.
-(LL.M. students please note: Only LL.M. students who have paid the $500 tuition deposit will be considered for housing.)
+Please Note: Only students who have already submitted a tuition deposit will be considered for housing.

-NOTIFICATION: Students will be notified of their housing assignment by May 23, 2014.
-If you accept the assignment, you will be required to return a signed occupancy agreement with a $1,500 security deposit and an additional $700 towards the first semester’s housing charge no later than June 13, 2014.
-The balance of your first semester’s housing charge will be added to your fall 2014 tuition and fees bill.
+NOTIFICATION: Students will be notified of their housing assignment by May 27, 2016.
+If you accept the assignment, you will be required to return a signed occupancy agreement.
+The balance of your first semester’s housing charge will be added to your tuition and fees bill.

 Students denied housing due to space limitations will be able to place their names on a waiting list.

-Students who are admitted to the Law School after the May 2 deadline will be eligible to apply for housing.
+Students who are admitted to the Law School after the May 6 housing application deadline will be eligible to apply for housing.
 Assignments will be made on a space available basis.
 If no space is available, students will have the option of placing their names on a waiting list.

 Housing deposits will be refunded to students who do not receive a housing assignment.

-Members of the Cardozo community may list their available apartments and/or interest in finding a roommate by joining your class' Facebook group, which you will be invited to join in the spring before you start law school.
+Members of the Cardozo community may list their available apartments and/or interest in finding a roommate by joining their entering-class Facebook group.
+May 2016-entering students may click here

 for their Facebook group, and Fall 2016-entering students may click here